Immigration policy of the Biden administration: Border wall

 On January 20, 2021, soon after his inauguration, Biden halted construction on the Mexico–United States border wall, ending the national emergency declared by the Trump administration in February 2019.

 Travel ban

-Biden also ended the Trump travel ban, a series of three executive orders imposed by Donald Trump on 14 countries, most of them Muslim, in January 2017.
+Biden also ended the Trump travel ban, a set of three executive orders issued by Donald Trump restricting entry into the United States from 14 countries, most of which had majority-Muslim populations.

 Deferred Action for Childhood Arrivals

-Biden also reaffirmed protections to DACA recipients and urged Congress to enact permanent protections for the 700,000 undocumented immigrants benefited by the policy.
+Biden reaffirmed protections to DACA recipients and urged Congress to enact permanent protections for the 700,069 illegal immigrants benefited by the policy.

 Deferred Enforced Departure

 Liberia

 The same day, Biden sent a memorandum to the Department of State reinstating Deferred Enforced Departure (DED) for Liberians, deferring the deportation of any "person without nationality who last habitually resided in Liberia, who is present in the United States and who was under a grant of DED as of January 10, 2021" until June 30, 2022.
 It was later extended to June 30, 2026.